 - Try and drink at least 2 hours of water per day.
 Try it with lemon and mint if you struggle to drink plain water, but warm herbal teas also count.

 - Increase your healthy fats intake.
-Think avocados, nuts and seeds and olive oil.
+Think avocados, nuts, seeds and olive oil.

 - Avoid excessively hot showers and baths.